 The fees to be charged by the University will be updated on the University website and if there is any inconsistency between a print publication (such as the prospectus) and the website, the website should be taken as correct.
 However, the fee will be the amount quoted in your offer letter/email, which takes into account any discounts or scholarships.

-The University will not increase the Tuition Fee you are charged during the course of an academic year.
-If you are studying on a programme of more than one year’s duration, the tuition fees for subsequent years of your programme are likely to increase each year.
+The University will not increase the tuition fee you are charged during the course of an academic year.
+If you are studying on a course lasting more than one year, the tuition fees may increase each year.

 If you have successfully applied for a student loan to cover your tuition fees, the money will transfer straight from the Student Loans Company to the University without you having to do anything.